logo-anim_main

 What can graphic designers do in the era of climate crisis?

-Her talk covers the relationship between graphic design and hyper-consumerism, the risk of greenwashing and her personal story of becoming a designer while concerned about climate change.
+Her talk covers the relationship between graphic design and hyper-consumerism and her personal story of becoming a designer while concerned about climate change.
 Even though being a graphic designer seems incompatible with being a climate activist, she discovers inspirational ideas and new ways of working towards positive social change.

 Minami Hirayama (INDEPENDENT)